-3. Provost Level Review
+E. Provost Level Review

 a.
-Overview and Purpose
+Overview

-If the tenure/promotion denial decision has been made or upheld at the College level, then the Faculty Member may continue the appeal by requesting a (final) review by the Provost.
-The Provost in consultation with the Provost Review Committee will conduct the review.
+If the tenure/promotion denial decision originated at the Provost Level, or if the denial has been made or upheld at the College level, then the Faculty Member may continue the appeal by requesting a (final) review by the Provost.
+The Provost, in consultation with the Provost Review Committee, will conduct the review.
 This Provost Review Committee includes members of the University Advisory Committee and the Faculty Senate Chair.
-Any member of the University Advisory Committee who belongs to the same department as the Faculty Member will be excused from participation in this review.
+Any member of the University Advisory Committee who belongs to the same department as the Faculty Member shall not participate in this review.
 If the Faculty Senate Chair is in the same department as the Faculty Member, the past Faculty Senate Chair will serve instead.